Overview of Wisconsin Mortgages

 - First Time Homebuyer Advantage - There are fixed-rate mortgages available which are priced below the standard mortgage rate for first-time homebuyers.
 Veterans and buyers in select areas are also eligible for this program.

-Wisconsin is eligible for the United States Department of Agriculture Rural Development program, which helps residents in rural communities secure affordable housing.
+Wisconsin is eligible for the U.S. Department of Agriculture Rural Development program, which helps residents in rural communities secure affordable housing.
 Qualifying residents can get loans or grants to put toward buying a home or repairing their current home.

 Wisconsin Mortgage Taxes

 Before you buy or sell a house in Wisconsin, be aware that there are taxes on real estate transfers.
-In the Badger State, those taxes come to $0.30/$100, or 0.3%.
+In the Badger State, those taxes come to $0.30 per $100, or 0.3%.
 Wisconsin sellers usually pay this tax.